software-mansion-labs/expo-brownfield-target/docs/api.md

 `listenerCount`

-Returns the count of listeners registered for the `onMessage` event
+Returns the count of listeners registered for the `onMessage` event.

 ```ts
 listenerCount(): number